metaborg/spoofax-pie/docs/tutorial/create_language_project.md

         Currently, Spoofax does not support running commands in the IDE without an argument provider, so a working argument provider is currently required.

 !!! warning
     Spoofax assumes that: a) the task definition's input type is the one defined at (3), b) the output type is `CommandFeedback`, and c) that the argument type has a constructor covering exactly the parameters from (7).
-This is not checked at compile time.
-Faults will lead to Java compile errors or errors when running the command.
+This is not checked as part of this configuration.
+Faults will lead to Java compile errors.

 Some properties set above are set to their conventional (default) value, or are optional, so we can leave them out.
 Replace the command definition with the following code: